rf8f76e33/apijam-FS/Lab Guides/Lab 5 - Introduction to API BaaS (Backend-as-a-Service)/README.md

     the GET API again after adding the query parameter ‘cursor={cursor value}’ to the URL.

     g.
-Using cursors, page forwards and backwards through the results.By keeping track of the cursor values, one can start to provide paging functionality within an App when using these APIs.
+Using cursors, page forwards and backwards through the results.
+By keeping track of the cursor values, one can start to provide paging functionality within an App when using these APIs.